 Restaurateur Danny Meyer's food-truck-turned-global concept doles out no-fuss burgers, fries, shakes, and other classic American eats.

-Locals wept when Chef Hector Santiago’s original Super Pan in Poncey-Highland closed, but fortunately, the sandwich shop resurrected at this lively location in Ponce City Market, where you can order Santiago's same exceptional Latin sandwiches (including the fan-favorite Cubano), breads, and snacks that made the old spot so beloved.
-In addition to sandwiches (another favorite is the Smoked Tofu Bun, which places chipotle soy tofu on a coconut bun), this buzzy counter-serve offers beer, wine, and cocktails, plus creative takes on traditional Latin desserts that are baked in-house, such as chipotle chocolate chip cookies, Piggie Cookies (bacon fat shortbread cookies with guava jelly), and flan with burnt sugar caramel.
+People were distraught when Chef Hector Santiago’s original Super Pan in Poncey-Highland closed, but fortunately, the sandwich shop was resurrected in Ponce City Market, where you can order Santiago's exceptional Cubano and similar Latin-inspired sandwiches that made the original so beloved.
+In addition to sandwiches and breads, the buzzy counter-serve offers beer, wine, and cocktails, plus baked-in-house desserts like chipotle chocolate chip cookies, Piggie Cookies (bacon fat shortbread with guava jelly), and flan with burnt sugar caramel.

 We Suki Suki is a simple Vietnamese sandwich shop in East Atlanta Village slinging creative banh mi that rival those found along Buford Highway.
 Expect traditional lemongrass chicken and pork-and-paté sandwiches, plus the house favorite made with tofu and eggplant.
 While the so-called Saigon-style subs are the main lure of We Suki Suki, a small selection of pho (available with beef, chicken, or mushroom & tofu) is available, but only for dine-in service (and for good reason -- noodles and broth taste best right when they're served).